jacebenson/jace.pro/src/posts/2025/2025-03-25-flow-designer-encrypted-compressed-values.md

 ---
-title: Reading flow's encrypted and compressed values
+title: Reading flows encrypted and compressed values
-description: "The other day, I was on the community slack, and a question popped up about reading the values for flows (flow designer, subflows, etc).\r\n\r\nI was under the i..."
+description: >-
+  A quick guide on how to read encrypted and compressed values from Flow Designer in ServiceNow.
 date: '2025-03-25'
 tags:
   - servicenow